Health

 Summary

 There is no magic food that will boost your libido just by eating it.
-However, by consciously consuming zinc, vitamin D, omega-3 fatty acids, and iron, while reducing excessive alcohol and ultra-processed foods, you can build the foundation for sexual function.
+However, by consciously consuming zinc, vitamin D, omega-3 fatty acids, and iron, while reducing excessive alcohol and ultra-processed foods, it is possible to build the foundation for sexual function.
 Improving your diet is an investment that boosts not just libido but your overall health.

 Related articles